Rover 8: 1904–1912

-A propellor draws water from the base of the radiator pushing it up through the engine's water jackets to the radiator's top tank from where it descends to the base again through twelve copper tubes carrying aluminium gills.
+A propeller draws water from the base of the radiator pushing it up through the engine's water jackets to the radiator's top tank from where it descends to the base again through twelve copper tubes carrying aluminium gills.
 A pulley on the end of the crankshaft drives a belt to a fan drawing air through the radiator.

 The metal to metal type clutch runs in oil.
 It has an engine driven bell-shaped clutch forced by a coil-spring on the output shaft to engage with a floating cast iron disc which transmits power to the three-speed gearbox.
 The speeds provided by the gearbox are: